JunYuHuang/INFO4235-Project/README.md

 ## TODO / Backlog

-- Migrate DetailScreen state from React to Redux
 - Add SQLite functionality for saving data to local persistent storage
 - Add pagination or infinite scrolling to the SearchScreen
 - Deploy app?